Jared Haibon Gushes Over Ashley Iaconetti: ''I'll Never Go on a First Date Again''

 These two are in it to win it!

-While attending the 2018 Wango Tango Festival in Los Angeles, Bachelor in Paradise couple Ashley Iaconetti and Jared Haibon gushed to E!
+While attending the 2018 iHeartRadio KIIS FM Wango Tango By AT&T in Los Angeles, Bachelor in Paradise couple Ashley Iaconetti and Jared Haibon gushed to E!
 News about their new romance and it's clear that even though these two may have just moved from friends to more they're in this for the long haul.

 "It feels good to know I'll never go on a first date again," said Jared